 ?
 Are better able to survive major operations.

-Marriage is so therapeutic to men, that a married man with heart disease will live an average of four years longer than a single man with a healthy heart.
+Marriage is so therapeutic, that a married man with heart disease will live an average of four years longer than a single man with a healthy heart.

 And did you know that unmarried people spend twice as much time in hospitals as married people?